tgfischer/react-workshop/README.md

 # About

+We will be making a component that fetches data from a server, and displays it in a table.
+We'll also be adding the ability to sort the columns of the table.

-This workshop will go over some of the fundamentals for writing React applications
+This workshop will go over some of the fundamentals for writing React applications.
+Specifically, it will cover

+1. Function Components
+2. Hooks (`useState`, `useEffect`, `useMemo`, and custom hooks)
+3. Suspense for code-splitting

+## Branches

+There are two important branches for this repo

+1. `master` - This is the branch you will be working on.
+It contains an empty component with the words "Hello, World!", and we'll be replacing this with our actual component
+2. `completed` - This is the completed version of our app in case you want to take a peek at what it will look like, or how we will implement it

 # Getting started